microsoft/PowerApps-TestEngine/README.md

 - Entering incorrect authentication information
 - Requiring authorization to certain controls or features (you will need to manually open the app and grant the access before using test engine to run tests on the app)
-- Bad network connection causes test engine cannot load the app
+- Having a bad network connection (which causes Test Engine to not load the app)

 Occasionally, you might get a timeout error due to the app taking longer to load than the default 30 second timeout.
 Most of the time, re-running the program will solve this problem.
 If this error still happens, you will probably want to check the recording as mentioned.
 If your app takes a while to load, you can also modify the timeout limit in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md) to give it more time.